wh0th3h3llam1/PdfDing/README.md

 ## Backups

-### Enabling Backups

 PdfDing supports automated backups to S3 compatible storage.
 During backups the Sqlite database and uploaded PDF files will be backed up.

 **IMPORTANT**: The backup of Postgres databases is as of now not supported.
 Postgres databases should be backed up by using `pg_dump`.

+### Enabling Backups
-Backups are enabled by using environment variables:
+Backups are set up by using environment variables:
 ```
 BACKUP_ENABLE: "TRUE"
 BACKUP_SCHEDULE: "0 2 * * *"